insyncsolutions/appseconnectdocs/_posts/Transformation/Mapping Techniques/Quickstart/2021-08-20-customising-attribute-mapping.md

   this undergoes execution whenever the processflow is synced in the For-Each Loop Node.
 ![Attributemapping Processflow3](../../staticfiles/processflow/media/mapper/attributemapping-processflow3.png)
 4. You can create custom attributes, which is defined in Complex Object & Complex Object Collection level.
-Click on the Add Attribute button available in the context menu.
+Click on the context menu and select Add Attribute option.
 ![Attributemapping Processflow4](../../staticfiles/processflow/media/mapper/attributemapping-processflow4.png)
 5. You will be able to view the window for creating a new attribute.
 Following are the fields that would be available for creating the Attribute.
-* Attribute Type (Optional) - Defines the Active/inactive behaviour of the Attribute.
+* Attribute Type (Optional) - Defines the Active/Inactive behaviour of the Attribute.
 * Attribute property (Optional) - Here, you can define the nature of the attribute by selecting the checkboxes.
 You can select multiple checkboxes at a time.
 * Attribute Name (Required) - You need to define the name of the attribute.
 * Data Type (Required) - You need to select the datatype of the attribute from the drop-down list.
 * Reference API (Optional) - This field gets activated when the datatype of the attribute is selected either as Complex Object or Complex Object Collection.
-Since, the mentioned datatypes are reference entity, therefore you need specify the Reference Schema from the drop-down list.
+Since, the mentioned datatypes are reference entity, therefore you need to specify the Reference Schema from the drop-down list.
 * Tags (Optional) - You can specify special tags for the created attribute.
 * Namespace Prefix (Optional) - You can also specify Namespace Prefix for defining its unique nature.
 ![Attributemapping Processflow5](../../staticfiles/processflow/media/mapper/attributemapping-processflow5.png)